 There’s nothing more relaxing than getting out on the water on a boat cruise, especially when the sun is shining and the commentary is entertaining.
 But just because you have a dog, doesn’t mean that you should miss out.
-I’ve uncovered seven dog-friendly boat cruises around Australia, many that I’ve personally taken with my dog.
+I’ve uncovered a long list of dog-friendly boat cruises around Australia, many that I’ve personally taken with my dog.

 If you’re also interested in other types of boat trips that you can take with your dog in Australia, I’ve included details of pet-friendly ferries that you can catch to Queensland islands, plus dog-friendly boats available for rent in Australia.